xopxe/ahsm/README.md

 end
 ```

 To advance the state machine you have to step it.
 It can be done in two ways.
-One option is to call `hsm.step( count)`, where count is the number of steps you want to perform.
+One option is to call `hsm.step( count)`, where count is the number of steps you want to perform (defaults to 1).
 During a step the hsm consumes all registered events since the last step, and processes the affected transitions.
 All pending events are considered simultaneous, and the order in which they are processed is non-deterministic.
 Because of this, you should call step as soon as possible, for example after adding any event with `hsm.send_event`.
 During a step new events can be emitted, to be processed in the next step.
 The `hsm.step` call returns a idle status.
 If there are pending events, or there's an active state which has a `doo` function which erquested to be polled, the idle status will be false.
 When the machine is iddle, there is no reason to step the hsm until new events are produced.
 If there are transitions waiting for timeout, the next impeding timeout is returned as second parameter.

 If you want to just consume all events and only get the control back when the machine is idle, you can use `hsm.loop()`.
 Internally this call is just: